oaknational/Oak-Web-Application/README.md

 Unit tests only for now, please no note write any tests dependent on a network connection, a database, a filesystem or any other IO.

+Tests live next to the code they are testing wherever possible.
+Next does not allow any files under the `src/pages/` directory other than routes, so those test file are under the `src/__tests_/pages/` directory, mirroring the `src/pages` file structure.

 - `npm run test` will run the tests using `--watch`
 - `npm run test:ci` will run the tests once and create a coverage report.